Swampert11/Extremely-Basic-Calculator/README.md

 # Extremely-Basic-Calculator
-A extremely basic calculator that can add, subtract, multiply, or divide.
+A extremely basic text based calculator that can add, subtract, multiply, or divide.